hal/hal.github.io/content/documentation/get-started.md

 # Standalone Mode

 {{< imgflow src="/img/documentation/connect.png" float="right" >}}
 Besides that you can run the console on its own aka *standalone mode*.
-HAL is a RIA with no server side dependencies.
+HAL is a single page application ([SPA](https://en.wikipedia.org/wiki/Single-page_application)) without any server side dependencies.
 When run on its own, HAL will show a dialog when it's started.
 You have to provide the URL of the management endpoint you want to connect to.
 This is typically the one which uses port 9990.
 You can add as many endpoints as you want.
 They're stored in the browser local storage and survive a browser restart.

 If you want to skip the connection dialog and connect to a previously defined endpoint, use the `connect` request parameter.
 If the console runs on port 9090, you'd use a URL like http://localhost:9090/?connect=Development.

-If you want to connect to a URL not stored by name, you can also provide the URL of the management endpoint to the `connect` parameter like in http://localhost:9090/?connect=http://localhost:9990.
+If you want to connect to a URL not stored by name, you can also provide the URL of the management endpoint directly to the `connect` parameter like in http://localhost:9090/?connect=http://localhost:9990.

 The standalone mode allows you to manage different WildFly and / or JBoss EAP instances using the same console.
 Furthermore, you can always use the latest HAL version.

-There are different ways to use the standalone mode.
-All of them require to configure the allowed origins of the http(s) management endpoint:
+## Prerequisites

+The console uses the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to talk to the management endpoint of a running WildFly instance.
+When the console is started on its own, the origins of HAL and WildFly are different, and we need to tell WildFly that HAL is allowed to make requests to the management endpoint (see [CORS policies](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) for more details).

+To do this we can add URLs as allowed origins to the http(s) management endpoint.
+Open the WildFly CLI and execute the following command
 {{</ imgflow >}}

 **Standalone Mode**